What is Display Advertising – A Definitive Guide

 Thinking of the budget you need for a good display ad, you may wonder: are display ads worth it?

 Of course they are!
-Otherwise, it wouldn’t be a market worth billions of dollars.
+Otherwise, it wouldn’t be a market worth hundreds of billions of dollars.

 But there are some questions you should ask yourself before creating a display campaign: